 For since we believe that Jesus died and was raised to life again, we also believe that when Jesus returns, God will bring back with him the believers who have died.

-Pause.
-Notice what Paul gives as hope for the believers.
+Take notice of what Paul gives as hope for the believers.
 It is the hope for the day in which God “brings back” the dead.
 He says this along the same lines as the event of Jesus’ death and resurrection.
-Meaning, that believers look forward to bodily resurrection and being brought back by God to here; to earth.
+Meaning that believers look forward to bodily resurrection and being brought back by God to earth.
 This goes along well with Paul’s usual emphasis on resurrection and new creation as the believer’s true hope.
 This is already quite opposite of a Rapture hope.
 Paul does not offer a hope of going somewhere else, of “going to heaven”, but instead the hope of God raising the dead believers and bringing them here.
 The language Paul uses is of resurrection and of God’s people coming back to earth, not leaving it.